luapower/wluajit/wluajit.md

 ---
 project: wluajit
-tagline:     LuaJIT no-console wrapper
+tagline: luajit no-console wrapper
 ---

+LuaJIT for Windows that doesn't show a console window.

+Use it for running GUI Lua scripts that create their own window.